fatih-ilhan/fatih-ilhan.github.io/_publications/THCNN.md

 compared with classical methods and the performance is analyzed on publicly available Chicago and Los Angeles crime datasets.
-The proposed model significantly improves the performance compared to the traditional methods.
+The proposed model significantly improves the performance compared to the traditional methods.</div>